Source Credentials Leading Practices

 In the system, grant appropriate permissions to the account.

-The account must allow your Coveo Cloud organization to see or view the content to include and to continuously maintain it searchable.
-The documentation of some source types may provide specific source credential requirements (see Available Coveo Cloud V2 Source Types).
+The account must allow your Coveo organization to see or view the content to include and to continuously maintain it searchable.
+Some connectors require specific credentials in their source configuration (see Connector Types).

 The account should give access to all the secured content that you want to make searchable.

-The source credentials should provide access only to the content accessible to all employees, not to all the Intranet content, to prevent disclosing restricted access items to any employee in the search results.
+The account whose credentials you provide must have access only to the content accessible to all employees rather than to all Intranet content.
+Otherwise, restricted access items would be available to any employee in the search results.

 When a source type (such as a Web source) supports Basic authentication and you want to use it, provide username and password information only when the website uses a secured communication protocol such as TLS or SSL (HTTPS) to prevent exposing your credentials.